 This black bean brownies recipe is THE BEST brownies recipe I ever tried!
+Well, besides all of my other brownies recipes: healthy pumpkin brownies, no bake black bean brownies, healthy peanut butter brownies and healthy zucchini brownies (yes, lots of brownies recipes).
 Better than any butter+sugar brownies because they are sugar free black bean brownies!
 I held off making black bean brownies for a while because I knew they wouldn’t have a crust on top like the unhealthy versions.
 WHO CARES?!
 It didn’t matter.
 We gobbled up the whole pan in 24 hours.

 Fudgy, moist and with a distinct chocolate flavour (thanks to coffee).
 And even sort of a crust on top.
 To die for black bean brownies recipe!
 Trust me.
 And nobody will ever be able to tell they are made with beans.
 Which means no flour = gluten free.

 And all it takes to pulse the batter in a food processor and mix in chocolate chips.
 No melting or whipping with a mixer any ingredients.
 I’m pretty sure you could get away with an egg replacer and make this black bean brownies recipe vegan.

 You need a food processor or a good blender like Ninja Ultima.
 I recently got it for a review and can’t say enough good things about it.
 On Sunday, I made 3 smoothies, these brownies and muffins using the blender.

 After the batter is blended pour it into prepared square dish.
 I used metal 8″ x 8″ but you use what you have.
 I’ve seen readers baking cauliflower pizza crust recipe in a rectangular baking dish => why not?!